BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 Initialization Threshold Triggering Event: The bond is launched and as long as funds are placed in the appropriate accounts as agreed upon, the funding threshold is met and the system will move from the Initialization Phase to the Execution Phase.
 If the funding threshold is not met, the system will move from the Initialization Phase to the Settlement Phase.

 ## Phase 2: Execution
-The execution phase is the phase where active bond trading occurs.
+The execution phase is the phase where active bond trading occurs resulting in updates to the reserve, supply, available project operating funds, and price.
+Claims and disputes are submitted as the project progresses.
+Alpha is continually updated to reflect the project's likelihood of success.

 ### Transitions into Execution Phase
 1. Initialization Threshold Triggering Event from Initialization Phase (sets the initial state)